isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Direct School Admission to Crescent Girls' School.md

 <p></p>
 <p>Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1 to 4.
+to honour their commitment to the school and participate in the activities related to the talent they are selected for from Years 1 to 4.
 They are to join the CCA allocated by the school <strong><u>throughout their 4 years in Crescent</u></strong>.</p>
 <ul data-tight="true" class="tight">
 <li>